 Moderate View Mode

-This mode offers an excellent compensation of camera shake and achieves a very smooth transition of the image in the viewfinder.
+This mode offers excellent compensation of camera shake and achieves a very smooth transition of the image in the viewfinder.
 The composition of the image remains natural even when the angle of view keeps changing.

 Finally, it is very important to remember to save the settings you have just altered, the new setting needs to be written to the lens’s own built-in memory.
 That’s going to overwrite the firmware.
 So it’s very important that the process isn’t interrupted by disconnecting the dock or closing the app.

-Thanks for reading, I hope you enjoyed the article and find it useful if you have any questions just post below & I will be happy to answer you.
+Thanks for reading, I hope you enjoyed the article and find it useful if you have any questions just post them below & I will be happy to answer you.

 If you enjoy the site, don’t forget to subscribe, we will only inform you when a new article is posted.